quarkusio/quarkus-web-lab/2-blog/README.md

 In our case, the parameter has name `entry` and type `web.lab.BlogEntry`.
 Therefore, any top-level expression that starts with `entry` will be validated against the `web.lab.BlogEntry` type (and additional template extension methods).

-👀 Have a look to `src/main/java/web/lab/Blog.java`.
+👀 Have a look at `src/main/java/web/lab/Blog.java`.

 **››› CODING TIME**